 Ropes left on a garage door could cause someone to become entangled and killed.
 Remove all ropes connected to the door before installing and operating the opener.

-Identify the type and height of your door and any special conditions that exist and any additional materials that may be required by referring to the lists on page 4 or page 5.
+Identify the type and height of your door, any special conditions that exist, and any additional materials that may be required.
+Refer to pages 6 and 7.